Alaska Traditions, Native Culture and Holidays

 So, what is Alaska famous for?
 Here are a few more interesting things in Alaska to celebrate on your next cruise:

-Famous Landmarks in Alaska: Must-see destinations like Denali (North America’s tallest peak), Glacier Bay National Park with its massive tidewater glaciers and the Inside Passage, a scenic coastal route dotted with wildlife and Indigenous heritage sites.
+● Famous landmarks in Alaska: Must-see destinations like Denali (North America’s tallest peak), Glacier Bay National Park with its massive tidewater glaciers and the Inside Passage, a scenic coastal route dotted with wildlife and Indigenous heritage sites.

-Storytelling, Hunting and Fishing: Time-honored practices that connect Alaskans to the land and their ancestors — from sharing legends around the fire to subsistence hunting and fishing that continue to sustain families and communities today.
+Storytelling, hunting and fishing: Time-honored practices that connect Alaskans to the land and their ancestors — from sharing legends around the fire to subsistence hunting and fishing that continue to sustain families and communities today.

 Alaska’s Wealth

 Have you ever heard the rumor that Alaska pays people to live there?
 Well, it's not a rumor — it's true!
-The Alaska Permanent Fund Dividend, as it's officially known, is what you might call a profit-sharing system.
+The Alaska Permanent Fund Dividend (PFD), as it's officially known, is what you might call a profit-sharing system.
 The state invests proceeds from its rich mineral and oil resources and evenly splits the proceeds among all of its citizens.
-While in the past this was sometimes split into several payments per year, it's recently taken the form of a single lump sum.
-While it isn't "free money" and the payment is taxable income, it does greatly assist local Alaskans with their cost of living and has become an important cultural tradition as a result.

 For Alaskans who can legitimately draw on this benefit, the rules beyond that are pretty relaxed.
-They can spend it on almost anything they want — although not surprisingly, many use it to bring down the cost of daily necessities, particularly ones that aren't locally farmed or caught.
-Like other distant parts of the U.S., many goods in Alaska are imported, which means their cost is significantly higher than what you're probably used to paying.
-Given that the payment has spiked to over $3,000 per person in recent years, this can really make a massive difference in the lives of Alaskan families.
+They can spend it on almost anything they want — although, unsurprisingly, many use it to bring down the cost of daily necessities, particularly those that aren't locally grown or caught.

 This is especially true for many members of native Alaskan tribes, whose economic opportunities often ebb and flow according to the climate and other natural realities of the remote places they call home.
 Of course, it's not entirely accurate to say that the PFD has become a part of Alaska native culture.
 With this being said, the payments do help to level the playing field for people who, in spite of being the original owners of Alaska, have not always benefited from the wealth the land has generated, which has sometimes polluted that land in the process.